-- 42. The Discharger submitted the Final Closure and Postclosure Maintenance Plan, dated February 2001, for post-closure maintenance of the facility.
+47. The Discharger submitted an October 1993 Final Closure and Postclosure Maintenance Plan for closure and post-closure maintenance of the Unit.
 The plan includes inspection, maintenance, and monitoring of the landfill during the post-closure maintenance period, and includes a post-closure maintenance cost estimate for the entire facility.
-Inspection and maintenance will include the condition of the final cover, drainage features, groundwater monitoring wells, access roads, and site security.
-The plan will be implemented for a minimum period of 30 years or until the waste no longer poses a threat to environmental quality, whichever is greater. - 43.
-Once every five years during the post-closure maintenance period, aerial photographic maps of the closed landfill area will be made to identify and evaluate landfill settlement.
+Inspection and maintenance will include the condition of the final cover, drainage features, groundwater monitoring wells, unsaturated zone monitoring points, access roads, landfill gas system, groundwater corrective action system if applicable, and site security.
+The plan will be implemented for a minimum period of 30 years or until the waste no longer poses a threat to environmental quality, whichever is greater.

+- 48. Once every five years during the post-closure maintenance period, aerial photographic maps of the closed landfill area will be made to identify and evaluate landfill settlement.
 Iso-settlement maps will be prepared to determine the amount of differential settlement occurring over the previous five years.
-Pursuant to Title 27, section 21090(e)(2), this Order requires iso-settlement maps to be prepared and submitted every five years. - 44.
-The completed final cover will be periodically inspected for damage or defects and defects will be repaired and tested for adequacy based on the closure CQA Plan.
+Pursuant to Title 27, section 21090(e)(2), this Order requires iso-settlement maps to be prepared and submitted every five years. - 49.
+The completed final cover will be periodically tested for damage or defects by monitoring surface emissions pursuant to California Code of Regulations, title 17, section 95471(c) and Title 27, section 21090(a)(4)(A).
+Defects will be repaired and tested for adequacy based on the closure CQA Plan.